Prakanshu/graph-test-main/README.md

 We are aware of a number of problems with this application which must be fixed.
 The known problems are as follows:

 1) The graph data is sent in the order that it was created in.
-2) When the end of the list is reached, the websocket continues to reach into the data collection.
+2) When the end of the list is reached, the websocket continues to reach into the data collection. - Solved
-3) Cross-origin request are being blocked.
+3) Cross-origin request are being blocked. - Solved
-4) Syntax errors.
+4) Syntax errors. - Solved

 Note - there may be other problems which are not noted here.

 ## Your task
 1) Create a sorting algorithm so that the data is displayed in chronological order.
 This can be as part of the backe-end or the front-end.
-The data is stored in the following format: [{epochTime, floatValue}, {epochTime, floatValue}, {epochTime, floatValue}]
+The data is stored in the following format: [{epochTime, floatValue}, {epochTime, floatValue}, {epochTime, floatValue}] - Solved
-3) Offer a solution to the item #2 as above
+3) Offer a solution to the item #2 as above - Solved
 4) Cross-origin settings needs correcting.
-They can be found in the `WebSocketConfig` file.
+They can be found in the `WebSocketConfig` file. - Solved
-5) Correct syntax errors.
+5) Correct syntax errors. - Solved
-6) Review the code and make recommendations using comments (`//, #, /** */`)
+6) Review the code and make recommendations using comments (`//, #, /** */`) - Solved
-7) Make any improvements that you feel would make the application work better.
+7) Make any improvements that you feel would make the application work better. - Solved

+	a) removed console.log in js files
+	b) removed unused class in backend
+	c) corrected the name and definition for ChartComponent
+	d) suggested the inline css should move to css file.

 ## Assumptions